hasanirtiza/Pedestron/README.md

 <img title="Amsterdam" src="gifs/3.gif" width="400"/> <img title="Amsterdam" src="gifs/4.gif" width="400"/>

 [Pedestron](https://128.84.21.199/pdf/2003.08799.pdf) is a [MMetection](https://github.com/open-mmlab/mmdetection) based repository that focuses on the advancement of research on pedestrian detection.
 We provide a list of detectors, both general purpose and pedestrian specific to train and test.
 Moreover, we provide pre-trained models and benchmarking of several detectors on different pedestrian detection datasets.
 Additionally, we provide processed annotations and scripts to process the annotation of different pedestrian detection benchmarks.
-If you use Pedestron, please consider citing us and other respective sources.
+If you use Pedestron, please cite us and other respective sources.

 # :fire: **Updates** :fire:
 * [NEW] **Ported testing of Mask-Guided Attention Network for Occluded Pedestrian Detection (MGAN).
 (ICCV'19), into Pedestron along with pretrained model**